MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 ## Step 2: Register a custom authentication extension

-In this step, you configure a custom authentication extension, which will be used by Microsoft Entra ID to call your Azure function.
+You'll now configure a custom authentication extension, which will be used by Microsoft Entra ID to call your Azure function.
 The custom authentication extension contains information about your REST API endpoint, the claims that it parses from your REST API, and how to authenticate to your REST API.
 Follow these steps to register a custom authentication extension:

 # [Microsoft Entra admin center](#tab/entra-admin-center)